About Annalece

 On the house you’ll notice the faint shadow of our backyard weeping willow.

-So many hours I spent reading away a lazy summer afternoon under the shade of that tree, watching the long, slender branches swaying in the warm, desert breeze.
+So many hours I spent reading away a lazy summer afternoon beneath the shade of that tree, watching the long, slender branches swaying in the warm, desert breeze.

 In the background I love the relics present from another era: the silver trash cans, the yellow tractor sprinkler, and the red plastic tub, our recycling bin before curbside service was available.